 Basilica di Nettuno

-The basilica was built in 25 BC by Agrippa to celebrate his naval victory at Actium: it was not a temple, but a hall for meetings and it was located between the Pantheon and the nearby baths also built by Agrippa.
-The construction of so many important buildings in this low part of Rome, which was almost surrounded by the Tiber, is an indication that the Romans had found ways to minimize the impact of floods by proper maintenance of the river bed and effective sewerage.
+The basilica was built in 25 BC by Agrippa to celebrate his naval victory at Actium: it was not a temple, but a hall for meetings and it was located between the Pantheon and nearby baths also built by Agrippa.
+The construction of so many important buildings in this low part of the City, which was almost surrounded by the river, is an indication that the Romans had found ways to minimize the impact of floods by proper maintenance of the river bed and effective sewerage.

 Excerpts from Giuseppe Vasi 1761 Itinerary related to this page:

 Dalla rotondità del celebre Panteon prese il nome questa piazza, che li fa ornamento.
 Gregorio XIII. vi eresse il fonte, che le sta in mezzo, e Clemente XI. vi drizzò l'obelisco con disegno di Filippo Barigioni.
 Si fa in questa un continuo mercato di ogni sorta di viveri, specialmente di uccellami, e cacciagioni.

 Questo maraviglioso tempio, secondo il sentimento comune, di sicuro non si sa da chi fosse eretto;

 ma da Marco Agrippa genero di Augusto li fu aggiunto il portico, e si disse Panteon, perchè era dedicato

 a tutti li Dei immaginati da' Gentili.
 Nella parte superiore, ch'è quella, che in oggi è cangiata in chiesa,

 erano collocate le statue delli Dei celesti, e nel basso i terrestri, stando in mezzo quella di Cibele; è